Weather, climate disasters surge fivefold in 50 years: UN - RFI

 It found that such disasters have increased fivefold during that period, driven largely by a warming planet, and warned the upward trend would continue.

-"The number of weather, climate and water extremes are increasing and will become more frequent and severe in many parts of the world as a result of climate change," WMO Secretary-General Petteri Taalas said in a statement.
+"The number of weather, climate and water extremes are increasing and will become more frequent and severe in many parts of the world as a result of climate change," said WMO Secretary-General Petteri Taalas.

 - 115 deaths each day -